 Can implement a moderately complex route->controller->view feature within an existing MVC framework-based site (Laravel, Ruby on Rails, Yii, etc).
 Understands how to create simple PHPunit tests and how to modify existing ones.

 Can build clean new sites on at least one MVC framework, without help.
 Can architect and create PHPunit test coverage for a project.
-Can teach and mentor other developers.
 Can architect and build complex features, like an API, within an MVC framework.
+Non-Individual Contributors: Can teach and mentor other developers.

 Knows how to implement a site in at least one CMS using by-the-book means.
 Can modify a CMS-driven site to add fields and update existing logic.